WW1 Remembrance Projects

 Graves at Lijssenthoek Military Cemetery.

-A project to build a new visitors' centre at Lijssenthoek Military Cemetery has been underway since 2009.
-The centre is due to be completed in late 2012.
-An important part of the project is to collect stories about as many of the 10,000 casualties buried in the cemetery as possible.
+A project to build a new visitors' centre at Lijssenthoek Military Cemetery was started in 2009 and the centre was completed in 2012.
+An important part of the project has been to collect stories about as many of the 10,000 casualties buried in the cemetery as possible.

 If you have a relative or research information about a casualty buried in this cemetery the project would like to hear from you.
 For details of who to contact see our page at: